Why Do Outreach?

 Types of Outreach

 Outreach activities might involve giving a talk, running a demonstration, or showing people cool things through a telescope.
 Some events occur regularly, but any school or organization can contact the department and ask for us to come out and do something.
 This request is passed to the AGSO Vice President, who rounds up volunteers.
-Most of these events are done for free, but some events pay grad students.
 To get credit for doing outreach, you must have a representative sign the community service form and then give the form the AGSO Vice President.
-If someone is interested in an event, either direct them to the department outreach request form or tell them to email the AGSO VP: .
+If someone is interested in an event, either direct them to the department outreach request form or have them email the AGSO VP: firstname.lastname@example.org.

 Talks and Activities at Local Schools

 Schools have asked for people to give talks, like about Pluto or for career day, and to bring demonstrations and activities, like building a comet or understanding the phases of the Moon.
 They should provide details about the length of the talk, how many people you’ll be talking to, and a recommended subject.
 Don’t have time to make a presentation from scratch?
 Peruse our selection of field-tested activities and talks.
-Don’t forget to have someone sign the community service form, otherwise you’ll have to go back for it!
+Don’t forget to have someone sign the community service form!

 Supplies for outreach activities are stored in the copier room in a cardboard box labeled “Outreach Supplies”.
 This box also has two blue tablecloths for any table setups, as well as a banner for our department.